Hanut Singh (soldier): Post-retirement

-Upon retirement, he chose to live in Dehradun, dedicating his life to meditation.
-He died on 11 April 2015.
+Upon retirement, he chose to live in Dehradun, to spend the rest of his life reading books and meditating in Shiv Balyogi Ashram dedicating his life to meditation.
+He passed on 11 April 2015 during a meditation session at the Ashram.
 The Indian Army announced plans for the construction of a war memorial in his memory, which will come up in Jasol.